sooriyaarachchi/pybites.github.io-src/content/slack-karma-bot.md

 Tags: Slack, karma, bot, API, picle, packaging, logging, Counter
 Slug: slack-karma-bot
 Authors: Bob
 Summary: We love Slack!
 But what if we can make it even cooler?
 Imagine: you are geeking out with your fellow developers on Slack and you want to give them credit.
 Or you can write "stupidsubject--" and it automagically shows "stupidsubject's karma decreased to -2".
 Enter *Karma Bot*.
-This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a good learning exercise and will kick-start our series on packaging your code.
+This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a great learning exercise and a fun tool we use on our Slack now.
 cover: images/featured/pb-article.png

 We love Slack!
 But what if we can make it even cooler?
 Imagine: you are geeking out with your fellow developers on Slack and you want to give them credit.
 Or you can write "stupidsubject--" and it automagically shows "stupidsubject's karma decreased to -2".
 Enter *Karma Bot*.
-This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a good learning exercise and will kick-start our series on packaging your code.
+This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a great learning exercise and a fun tool we use on our Slack now.

 I will show you how I implemented our Karma Bot using Slack's [Real Time Messaging API](https://api.slack.com/rtm).
-This will be the groundwork to extend it into an open source package later on.
+I hope to extend it into an open source package later on adding tests, docs, setup file, etc. I will document progress in future articles.

 ## Setup